Rolling Out Tech Training in Construction

 Montano and Ronda took a “field first” approach to understanding what tools were relevant and necessary to today’s jobsite.
 “What we were seeing that they were doing out in the field, what they needed out in the field, we knew that’s what we had to be doing at the training centre,” Ronda said.

 PNCI found itself learning from apprentices or journey local workers coming in for continuing advanced training, continuing education or skill advancement training.
-It would then contact contractors to gauge the value of the tools.
+It would then reach out to contractors to gauge the value of the tools.
 “That’s literally how we decided on training with Bluebeam,” Montano said.

 Priorities trainings and tools